¶¶Òõpro

 The department has connections with forensic science laboratories in the St. Louis metropolitan area.
 Fieldwork internships and/or independent research are required for forensic science majors, which can include working at an operating forensic science lab and performing forensic research projects in those labs or at ¶¶Òõpro.

-Fieldwork practicums also allow students to be involved in the laboratories of law enforcement agencies and legal and medical organizations in the area.
+Fieldwork internships also allow students to be involved in the laboratories of law enforcement agencies and legal and medical organizations in the area.
 Students should meet with the department internship director for assistance when applying for local, regional, national and international internship opportunities.

 Careers